jrgreen/jrgreen.github.io/notes/Overview of statistical mechanics.md

 $$\frac{V^N}{N!}\approx \frac{V^N}{N^N} = e^{N\ln V/N}.$$

 The last expression again suggests $W\sim e^N$ with an exponent that has both an _extensive_ part $N$ and an _intensive_ part $\ln V/N$.
-Comparing this last result to the [thermodynamic entropy of an ideal gas]({{ site.baseurl }}{% link notes/Overview of thermodynamics.md %}#example---isothermal-expansion-of-an-ideal-gas), we see that the entire exponent is the absolute entropy, $S/k_B$.
+Comparing this last result to the [thermodynamic entropy of an ideal gas]({{ site.baseurl }}{% link notes/Overview of thermodynamics.md %}#example---isothermal-expansion-of-an-ideal-gas), we can assign the entire exponent to be the absolute entropy, $S/k_B$.
 In other words, _counting microscopic states_ has led us to a property of _macroscopic states_, the entropy,

 $$W = e^{S/k_B},$$